Moss Hire Moss Box Subscription Gift Cards

 Normally, the host of the supper will give a brief background on the life of Robert Burns and a few of his poems will be read out.
 Often, the night ends with some traditional ceilidh dancing, which is a lot of fun after a few glasses of whisky.

-How should men dress for Burn's night?
+How should men dress for Burns Night?

 Tradition says men should don a kilt.
 For those who don’t own one, you can hire the full look right down to the obligatory sporran from our highland collection.